 Effective Population Size Calculator

-Enter your Number of Males (Nm) and Number of Females (Nf) into the Effective Population Size Calculator to find the Effective Population Size (Ne), Census Population Size, Sex Ratio, and Ne/Census Ratio — revealing how genetic diversity compares to a simple headcount.
+In genetics and conservation biology, effective population size (Ne) measures how many individuals in a population are actually contributing genes to the next generation — a number that's often much smaller than the total headcount.
+Enter the Number of Males (Nm) and Number of Females (Nf) into the Effective Population Size Calculator to get the Effective Population Size (Ne).
+Secondary outputs include Census Population Size, Sex Ratio (M:F), and the Ne/Census Ratio — showing how much genetic diversity the breeding structure preserves.

 males